danfuzz/samizdat/README.md

   relied upon for further iterative development of the other layers of the language implementation.

   Written in Samizdat.
-Run and compiled-and-run with `samex` and `samtoc-solo` (respectively), for purposes of verification, validation, and further language iteration.
+Run and compiled-and-run with `samex-deft` and `samtoc-solo` (respectively), for purposes of verification, validation, and further language iteration.

 * ?